eluzix/claritus-website/content/_index.md

 ---
 ## Home intro
-title: Keep track of your wealth, Simply
+title: Keep track of your wealth,

 date: 2020-01-01T09:30:01+03:00